troymessina/HumanAmbitions/markdown/Ch01_ExponentialGrowth.md

 | 2000 | 102 400    |
 ```

 10 minutes is perhaps a little fast for biology, but we're looking for easy understanding and picking convenient numbers.
-In practice, 20â30 minutes may be more realistic.
-We will also ignore deaths for this âtoyâ example, although the net effect only changes the rate and not the overall behavior.
+In practice, 20-30 minutes may be more realistic.
+We will also ignore deaths for this "toy" example, although the net effect only changes the rate and not the overall behavior.
 ```{figure} ../figures/Ch01_ExponentialGrowth/BacteriaJar.svg
 :label: fig:expgrowth:bacteriajar
 :align: center